jship/s3k/README.md

 `s3k` has been tested predominantly on `bash` version 5.1.
 The script is written somewhat carefully such that it should be compatible with `bash` 3.2 and onward.
-If you are running a version older than 3.2 and the script works for you, please feel free to update this README to indicate as such.
 There are no plans currently to formally support versions older than 3.2.

+If you use a shell other than `bash` and are familiar with your shell's completion facilities, please consider contributing a completion script!
+Completion is currently only available for `bash`.

 ### Install via package manager